Skip to main content

 What You'll Need Before You Begin

-Before running a single command, you need to have:
+Before running a single command, you need:

 • Root SSH access to that server